sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/dailyplan/generate/controllerIds.md

 <td>optional; array[string]</td>

-<td>When empty the schedules will be listed for those controllerIds that have a deployed workflow for the given schedules (from the selector) are assigned to
+<td>When empty, the schedules will be returned for those Controller Ids that have a deployed workflow for the given schedules (from the selector).
 <br>
-When not empty the orders will be listed for those controllerIds that have a deployed workflow for the given schedules (from the selector) are assigned to and that are listed in the list of controllerIds
+When not empty, the orders will be returned for those Controller Ids that have a deployed workflow for the given schedules (from the selector) and that are included in the list controllerIds.
 </td>